 Amidst the Alaskan Brown Bear

 Enter the world of the great brown bear at the Pack Creek Bear Viewing Area on Admiralty Island, just a short 30 minute float plane ride from Juneau, Alaska.
 View these magnificent creatures in their natural setting eating sedge and clams, playing with siblings, sleeping and fishing for salmon in mid- to late summer.

 Admiralty Island is at the center of southeast Alaska's Tongass National Forest.
 The native Tlingit people called this place "Kootznoowoo" meaning "fortress of the bears."
 Containing over a million acres, its gentle mountain slopes and steady precipitation create a lush temperate rain forest and ubiquitous salmon spawning habitat which makes it an ideal home for the Alaskan brown bear.
 The island boasts one of the healthiest bear populations in the world with approximately one bear per square mile and is home to around 1,500 bears.
 These coastal brown bears are akin to "grizzlies" of the interior and easily distinguished by a large hump of muscle over their shoulders, as well as a dish-shaped face.

 The Nature of Pack Creek

 The Pack Creek ecosystem is home to more than just brown bears.
 The wilderness world of Pack Creek contains endless opportunities for inspiration and discovery.
 Admiralty Island contains the highest concentration of bald eagle nests in the world.
 Other birds, mammals and marine life thrive in this rich ecosystem of old growth rain forest and coastal marine environments.

 The Pack Creek Bear Viewing Area is within a federally designated Wilderness Area.
 This means there is limited development on site.
-Upon arrival, a Forest Service or Alaska Department of Fish Game ranger will greet you as you disembark the plane or boat into 8-16 inches of water on the beach.
-There are outhaul lines to moor kayaks and tenders.
-Once you have been oriented by a ranger you can choose to walk the beach to the viewing spit where a ranger is stationed or hike about one mile to an observation tower and spend time enjoying the wilderness.
+Pack Creek has no facilities.
+There are two primary areas to view bears at Pack Creek.
+You can choose to walk the beach to the viewing spit or hike about one mile to an observation tower and spend time enjoying the wilderness.